Menu

 In the UK, as in many other countries, it is illegal for an individual to drive a vehicle whilst impaired by drugs.
 In March 2015 a change in the drug driving law was brought in to make it easier for police to stop and prosecute drug drivers.

-However, testing for drug driving is not as simple and straightforward as it is for drink driving.
-For many years now, police have relied upon a breath test to find out if a driver is over the limit.
-These devices are portable and very accurate and mean that policing the roads for drink drivers is relatively straightforward.
+Testing for drug driving isn’t as straightforward as it is for drink driving.
+For many years, police have relied upon breath tests to find out if a driver is over the alcohol limit.
+These devices are portable and very accurate, making road policing for drink drivers relatively straightforward.

-However, when it comes to drugs, a simple breath test is not readily available to police.
-This means that they must rely on other methods to test for drug usage, normally a saliva or blood test.
-This makes on the spot testing for drug driving very difficult to implement.
+However, when it comes to drugs, a simple breath test isn’t readily available to police.
+This means they must rely on other methods to test for drug usage, normally a saliva or blood test.
+This makes on-the-spot testing for drug driving very difficult to implement.

 UK Drug Driving Laws

-The new UK drug driving law is designed to offer a zero tolerance policy against a total of 16 drugs.
-8 of these drugs are commonly used illegal drugs of abuse such as cannabis, cocaine and ecstasy.
-The remaining 8 drugs are prescription medications that are also used by some for recreational purposes.
+The UK drug driving law offers a zero tolerance policy against a total of 16 drugs.
+Eight of these are commonly used illegal drugs such as cannabis, cocaine and ecstasy.
+The remaining eight are prescription medications that some people also use for recreational purposes.

 Roadside drug tests can detect cannabis or cocaine in a driver’s saliva.
-However for other banned substances, a laboratory test is required.
+However, for other banned substances, a laboratory test is required.
+Drug test cut-off levels determine whether a result is positive or negative.

 In May 2015, just two months after the introduction of the new laws, the Daily Mail reported that six out of ten motorists were failing the new roadside tests.
 The most commonly detected drug was cannabis, closely followed by cocaine.